KocsisGabor/GraphDown/README.md

 -   Inventory in an ERP system
 -   Marketing content in various CMS platforms
 -   Multiple language versions of the same content
--   Analytics data from different platforms
+-   Analytics data related to all of the above from different platforms

-Connecting these data sources typically requires extensive custom development work - often 100+ hours just to create basic integrations.
+Connecting these data sources typically requires extensive custom development work just to create basic integrations.

 GraphDown isn't just another task manager or note-taking tool - it's an attempt to solve the fundamental problem of data fragmentation.
 By representing information as a typed graph, it can:

 -   Maintain natural connections between different types of data
--   Query across these connections to find relevant information
+-   Query across these connections to find every relevant information
 -   Adapt to new types of data without requiring structural changes
 -   Present the same information in different ways for different purposes